Categories

 Supporting evidence can include:

-• Client testimonials, illustrations of success including examples of reports, financial statements or press cuttings.
+• Illustrations of success including examples of project or service KPIs, reports, financial statements or press cuttings.

 *To enter this category please note that you will need to enter via the ‘Partner Awards’ on the entry upload system and this carries a fee of £195 + VAT (standard rate).